trevyyy/llm-document-comparison/README.md

-# Simmons Wavelength interview task
+# Document comparison using LLMs.

-I have used Anthropic's Claude 2 model for this task.
+I have used Anthropic's Claude 2 model for this task to take advantage of its large context window.
 All the code and prompts can be found in `main.py`

 I have chosen to chain three prompts for this task: